DC Energy Assistance – Utility Assistance Programs | United Way NCA

 Learn more about Pepco.

-How to Get Financial Assistance for Utility Bills
+How to Get DC Energy Assistance for Utility Bills

 If you need emergency utility assistance in DC, start by seeing if you qualify for these programs at the links or phone numbers provided above.
 If you qualify, either fill out an application online through each site’s program or call to receive help from a program associate who will walk you through the steps to receive help.